mckzstudios/creature-pals/ICONS.md

 1. Add a **black square** at: `(28, 48)`
 2. Add a **white square** at: `(32, 48)`

-CreatureChat will detect this key and enable your custom icon.
+CreatureChat™ will detect this key and enable your custom icon.

 ### Step 4: Upload Skin in the Minecraft Launcher